 At last, you are about to put all you’ve learned into practice.

-I’m gonna be showing you all you need to have and do before having a face-to-face encounter with a client.
+I will show you all you need to have and do before having a face-to-face encounter with a client.

 Let’s get along, shall we?